noir-lang/noir/docs/docs/reference/debugger/debugger_repl.md

 > help
 Available commands:

-  memset index:usize value:String  update a Brillig memory cell with the given
-                                   value
-  registers                        show Brillig registers (valid when executing
-                                   a Brillig block)
+  opcodes                          display ACIR opcodes into                             step into to the next opcode next                             step until a new source location is reached out                              step until a new source location is reached
-  step                             step to the next ACIR opcode opcodes                          display ACIR opcodes delete LOCATION:OpcodeLocation   delete breakpoint at an opcode location next                             step until a new source location is reached break LOCATION:OpcodeLocation    add a breakpoint at an opcode location restart                          restart the debugging session witness                          show witness map witness index:u32                display a single witness from the witness map witness index:u32 value:String   update a witness with the given value regset index:usize value:String  update a Brillig register with the given
+                                   and the current stack frame is finished break LOCATION:OpcodeLocation    add a breakpoint at an opcode location over                             step until a new source location is reached without diving into function calls restart                          restart the debugging session delete LOCATION:OpcodeLocation   delete breakpoint at an opcode location witness                          show witness map witness index:u32                display a single witness from the witness map witness index:u32 value:String   update a witness with the given value memset index:usize value:String  update a Brillig memory cell with the given value continue                         continue execution until the end of the program vars                             show variable values available at this point in execution stacktrace                       display the current stack trace memory                           show Brillig memory (valid when executing a Brillig block) registers                        show Brillig registers (valid when executing a Brillig block) regset index:usize value:String  update a Brillig register with the given value step                             step to the next ACIR opcode
-                                   value
-  into                             step into to the next opcode continue                         continue execution until the end of the
-                                   program
-  memory                           show Brillig memory (valid when executing a
-                                   Brillig block)

 Other commands:

   help  Show this help message
   quit  Quit repl

 ```

 ### Stepping through programs